zammad/zammad-admin-documentation/settings/security/third-party.rst

 error messages about "email address being in use already" for (yet) unknown third-party authentication methods.

-If you want to allow your users to always being able to login, no matter what, you may want to enable ``Automatic account link on initial logon``.
+If you want to allow your users to always be able to log in, no matter what, you may want to enable ``Automatic account link on initial logon``.

 .. image:: /images/settings/security/automatic-account-link.png